Metasequoia: History

 Presently, a number of natural Metasequoia populations exist in the hills and wetlands of Hubei's Lichuan County.
 Most of them are small, with fewer than 30 trees each; however, the largest of them, in Xiaohe Valley, is estimated to consist of around 5,400 trees.
-A few trees are also said to exist in neighboring Hunan Province.
+A few trees are also said to exist in neighboring Hunan.

 Metasequoia in gardens, parks and streets

 Dawn redwoods are fast-growing trees.
 They sometimes grow too large in smaller gardens under favorable conditions, but they can be a good choice for a wide range of larger gardens and parks.
 Although they live in wet sites in their native habitat they will also tolerate dry soils.
-Unlike most conifers, their deciduous habit means they do not cast too much shade in winter.
+Unlike most conifers, their deciduous habit means they do not cast much shade in winter.
 They are grown as street trees in London and elsewhere.